 Ensuring that your guests have a good night’s sleep is obviously the most important thing.
 Along with a super comfortable mattress, lots of pillows and some luxury bedding, you’ll want to make sure that you have curtains or blackout blinds that give your guests privacy and block out any light.

 I’ll be the first to admit that our guest bedroom curtains are extremely dodgy.
-They really don’t block enough light and are only half finished!
-I’d always planned on extending them but it’s something I’ve just never seemed to get round to doing (it’s on the list!).
+They really don’t block enough light and are only half-finished!
+I’d always planned on extending them but it’s something I’ve just never seemed to get around to doing (it’s on the list!).